kmamaroziqov/Customer-Churn/README.md

 This repository is used to create Customer Churn Model application.
-You can check the app here: [https](https://omadligroup.streamlit.app/)
+You can check the app here: [Customer Churn App](https://omadligroup.streamlit.app/)